 This is where we will find Enterprise, Business Essentials, Academic, as well as home Office 365 tenants.
 It comes with a comprehensive list of tools and features, widespread availability across the globe, and a very competitive pricing model.
 As far as the Government Community Cloud is concerned, we can look at it as a version of the commercial environment specifically designed for government use.

-We’ll find that the majority of the features available are generally the same but the biggest difference is that in this case, the data centers can only be found in the continental United States.
+We’ll find that the majority of the features available are generally the same.
+But the biggest difference is that in this case, the data centers only present in the continental United States.
 This is so that the environment complies with the FedRAMP Moderate and adheres to the following requirements:

 - DFARS 252.204-7012 (As of February 2021 Microsoft will now attest to compliance)